Artificial IntelligenceAnthropicClaude API

 In the next post, we pause before diving into advanced features to consolidate everything covered so far on prompt engineering.
 It is a rapid-fire refresher of the ten techniques every Claude developer should have at their fingertips: Prompt Engineering Refresher: 10 Techniques Every Developer Should Know.

 This post is part of the Anthropic AI Tutorial Series.
-Previous post: Claude Extended Thinking: How to Unlock Deep Reasoning.
+Previous post: Claude Extended Thinking: Unlock Deep Reasoning via the API.